A criminal sat in the Oval Office for four years, and though he is now gone it falls to Congress to hold him accountable

 In her role on the Oversight Committee and the House Armed Services Committee, Congresswoman Speier prioritizes ensuring that taxpayer money is spent responsibly.
 She was a leader in the investigation of TransDigm, a military aircraft parts supplier that was found to have defrauded the government out of millions of dollars in an Inspector General report and in hearings before the Oversight Committee.
 As a result of those efforts, TransDigm returned some “excess profits” to the government.

 Congresswoman Speier continues to fight to ensure that they return all the excess profits owed and that other companies fraudulently milking the U.S. government pay up as well.

 Maintaining Strong Government Ethics

-Through her role on the House Committee on Oversight and Reform, Congresswoman Speier is working to strengthen government ethics so that taxpayer-funded official activities are used in the best interests of the American people.
+Through her role on the Oversight Committee, Congresswoman Speier is working to strengthen government ethics so that taxpayer-funded official activities are used in the best interests of the American people.
 After the Trump Administration ran roughshod over government ethics rules, Congress must ensure no future president can abuse the power of their office in that same fashion.

 Congresswoman Speier has also been at the forefront of raising attention to the sexual exploitation of young girls by serial predator Jeffrey Epstein and demanding investigations into the government’s mishandling of Epstein’s molestation and sex-trafficking case.
 The 13-month sweetheart plea deal and nonprosecution agreement that former Secretary Alexander Acosta gave Epstein in Florida, and the gross negligence that resulted in Epstein committing suicide, demand answers and warrant congressional oversight.

 We must give voice to the victims, whose rights were violated by being left in the dark.
 To that end, Congresswoman Speier introduced the Courtney Wild Crime Victims Rights Reform Act to strengthen victims’ rights and ensure that this kind of violation does not happen again.